 I am happy to address any questions you may have, so please feel free to contact me to learn more about our DI program.
 I look forward to your call or email.

 Dietetic Internship Director

-The Benedictine University Dietetic Internship program provides interns with over 40 weeks of practical experience.
-Upon satisfactory completion of the program, the intern will be a competent entry-level dietitian, eligible to apply for active membership in the Academy of Nutrition and Dietetics, and able to take the Registered Examination for licensure as a Registered Dietitian.
+The Benedictine University Dietetic Internship program provides interns with more than 40 weeks of practical experience.
+This is the second step in the credentialing process to become a Registered Dietitian Nutritionist (RDN).
+Upon satisfactory completion of the program, the intern will be a competent entry-level dietitian, eligible to apply for active membership in the Academy of Nutrition and Dietetics, and able to take the Registered Examination for credentialing as an RDN.

 Why should you consider the Benedictine University Dietetic Internship Program for your first choice?
 Consider the advantages of Benedictine University’s Dietetic Internship program...

-The Dietetic Internship program is a concentration in the M.S. in Nutrition and Wellness program.
+The Dietetic Internship program is a concentration in the M.S. in Nutrition and Dietetics program.
 The M.S.
 Foundation courses meet the M.S. program objectives.

 Based on program priorities, a five-year timeframe for assessment of all key learning outcomes for the program is planned.
 Numerous benchmarks are prioritized and tracked as part of the annual program assessment improvement plan.